 The West Lancashire Light Railway is a two-foot gauge passenger-carrying railway.
-It runs for about a quarter of a mile around a fishing lake (orignally a quarry) in the village of Hesketh Bank.
+It runs for about a quarter of a mile around a fishing lake (orignally a quarry) in the village of Hesketh Bank, in West Lancashire.

 The Railway is operated entirely by volunteers, and is funded by a combination of membership fees, fare income and donations.
-In 2006 the Railway became a registered charity.
+The Railway is a registered charity.

 We offer a family-friendly venue for visitors interested in live steam railways and the preservation of our industrial heritage.
 Many of our visitors are locals who come regularly to ride our trains, whilst on special event days people come from near and far to see our latest attractions.
 These include visiting engines, freight trains, traction engines, vintage cars and live steam model railways.